ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 }
 ```

 In Android Studio `cmake` is used to create your C library, so you will need a `CMakelists.txt` file in the same directory as the C files (`app/src/main/cpp/` in the example).
-This will look like:
+Copy the contents shown below into `CMakelists.txt`:

 ```cmake
 # Sets the minimum CMake version required for this project.